-Pickled okra - spicy or not - is a fabulous way to keep the distinctive grassy flavor of okra around well past its summer and fall season.
+Pickled okra—spicy or not—is a fabulous way to keep the distinctive grassy flavor of okra around well past its summer and fall season.
 Luckily, it's super easy to make these delicious okra pickles.
-Okra pickles are tasty alongside burgers or barbecue, and also wonderfully tasty as part of an appetizer or charcuterie platter.
+They are a crisp, flavorful element to serve alongside burgers or barbecue, and also wonderfully tasty as part of an appetizer or charcuterie platter.

-Note: This recipe gives you the amount to prepare per pint jar - double, triple, quadruple, etc. this recipe based on how many pints of Pickled Okra you want to make.
-If you want to make more than 6 pints and you want to hot-water-process them, work in batches of 6 jars at a time.
+Note: This recipe gives you the amount to prepare per pint jar—feel free to double, triple, or quadruple this recipe based on how much okra you have on hand and how many pints of Pickled Okra you think you can eat.

 - 1/2 teaspoon dill seeds